 - Salt to taste

-- Step 2 Start by chopping red onions and potatoes into bite-sized pieces or thick slices of one inch each.
+- Start by chopping red onions and potatoes into bite-sized pieces or thick slices of one inch each.
 You can do it as desired.
-Wash them thoroughly to get rid of any soil or bacteria present on the surface.
-Don’t forget this step, as it is important for the fresh taste of this recipe.
+Wash them thoroughly to remove any soil or bacteria on the surface.
+Don’t forget this step, as it is essential for the fresh taste of this recipe.

-- Step 3 Add some salt of around one tablespoon to 2 cups of water.
+- Add some salt of around one tablespoon to 2 cups of water.
 Bring the salted water to a boil and gently add potatoes to it.
-Cover the potatoes and let them simmer for a good 10-15 minutes until the potatoes are soft.
+Cover the potatoes and let them simmer for 10-15 minutes until they are soft.
 Make sure to cook them only until they are tender and not until they are falling apart.

-- Step 4 Very gently remove them on a dry vessel and drain the water.
+- Very gently remove them on a dry vessel and drain the water.
 The next step is to pat the potatoes dry with a towel or kitchen cloth.

-- Step 5 In a bowl toss minced garlic and freshly cut rosemary with some melted butter.
+- In a bowl, toss minced garlic and freshly cut rosemary with some melted butter.
 Mix the contents well until the ingredients are blended well.

-- Step 6 Place the onions and potatoes on a baking sheet.
+- Place the onions and potatoes on a baking sheet.
 It would help if you preferably used a larger baking vessel to avoid overlapping and maintain the veggies’ crispiness.

-- Step 7 Spoon the garlic-herb mixture on every piece of onion and potato.
+- Spoon the garlic-herb mixture on every piece of onion and potato.

-- Step 8 Transfer them to the oven and bake for over 15 minutes.
+- Transfer them to the oven and bake for over 15 minutes.
 Toss them over and continue to bake for another 10 minutes to obtain the desired crisp.

-- Step 9 You should season with salt to taste, chopped parsley, or any additional herbs.
+- You should season with salt to taste, chopped parsley, or any additional herbs.

-- Step 10 Serve hot to enjoy the fresh flavors.
+- Serve hot to enjoy the fresh flavors.

-- Step 11 A good alternative is to enjoy these potatoes with a dipping made from Greek yogurt or yogurt and garlic.
+- A good alternative is to enjoy these potatoes with a dipping made from Greek yogurt or yogurt and garlic.